-When my husband and I first began dating, he treated me to a trip to Cabo San Lucas.
+When my husband and I first began dating, he treated me on a trip to Cabo San Lucas.
 I’d never been to Mexico and was instantly charmed by it’s perfect (dry) weather, gorgeous beaches, warm people, and vibrant colors.
 Mexicans have a way of making you feel “at home”, as well as making the best margaritas!
 We stayed at the original Sol y Mar, a simple hotel on the Pacific tucked against the terracotta rocks.
 I drank my first strawberry margarita at the swim-up bar which overlooked the beautiful beach.
 This is where I fell in love with Cabo!

 Los Cabos (the Cape) consists of two towns: Cabo San Lucas – with it’s raukus beach bars, lively marina and party nightclubs and San Jose Del Cabo – with it’s artwalk, galleries, chic restaurants and cutting edge mixologists.

 Over the years, I’ve seen Cabo grow and grow and grow.
 No longer is it the quaint fishing village we visited in the 90’s but it’s become an International vacation destination for fishing, golf, drinking, dining, and 2 x 1 Pacificos!
 Bulky hotels line the coast, smooth toll roads disperse tourists to their desired destinations, and big box stores such as Costco, Walmart and Home Depot, leave you wondering if you’ve actually left the States.

 Nonetheless, Cabo still has it’s charms.
 When I’m there, I always experience unexpected surprises.
 Maybe it’s cool chairs outside a gallery, or a fireworks display on a random Thursday night, or feeding friendly donkeys who like pretzels as much as me.
 This is the magic!